SonicHedghog/memerator-sdk-ruby/README.md

 ## Lost? allowsMultipleStreams?

 We have a nice helpful support channel on our official Discord Server!
 Join with [this link](https://discord.gg/FxjjnSF).
-IRC lover?
-Join #memerator on irc.chew.pro or irc.freenode.net

 ## Documentation